quicklywilliam/nonteslasuperchargers/README.md

 # Non-Tesla Supercharger Data

 A compact lookup file of Tesla Supercharger stations in the US that are compatible with non-Tesla vehicles.
 This data is intended to be combined with other data sources (ie [NREL's Alternative Fuel Stations API](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/)) that do not include non-Tesla compatibility data.
+A full data download is also included.

+Data is updated nightly.

 ## Data

+**`stations.json`** (~10MB) Full data dump of Tesla Supercharger stations.

 **`compatible-stations.json`** (~21KB) contains geohash-6 codes for compatible stations: